tpoisot/CP-SDM/manuscript.typ

 Second, the credible set can have a single outcome in it, either .
 In this case, one of the outcomes is credible, but the other is not.
 Finally, there is a chance that $C = emptyset$, in which case the conformal model has not enough evidence to include *either* outcome credibly.

 These situations correspond to four different outcomes in terms of the SDM certainty about the distribution of the species.
 The most intuitive situation is $C = "true"$ or $C = "false"$, in which case the conformal model predicts that the absence (resp. presence) of the species is *not* a credible outcome for the environmental conditions given as an input.
 We term these predictions "sure presences" and "sure absences", as *for a given value of the coverage statistic* $alpha$, there is no reason to expect that the prediction is uncertain.
 The second situation, $C = "true" "false"$, corresponds to inputs for which the presence and the absence of the species are credible (they may not be *equally* credible, as the score for one may be larger than the score for the other), and we term these predictions "unsure".
 The final situation corresponds to $C = emptyset$, which means that neither absence or presence can be credibly predicted – given the training data (and the distribution of presences and absences), the model is not able to make a prediction for this input.
 The multiplication of such predictions is most likely a strong sign that the risk level is too high (the confidence interval is too broad) for the training data given to the conformal model.

 To summarize, the output of the conformal classifier is, in a sense, a point-specific stand-in for the application of a threshold.
 A location is defined as included in the range is the positive outcome is included within the credible set returned by the conformal classifier, and as excluded from the range when it is not.
 Because the conformal classifier can identify that both outcomes are credible based on the training data (while giving them different weights), predictions in which both the positive and negative outcomes are included in the credible set can be seen as "uncertain" at this given risk level.
 How frequently a specific prediction is uncertain is termed the inefficiency of the classifier, which is defined as the average cardinality of all credible sets.
 The inefficiency is bounded upwards by the number of classes (two for binary classification); when the inefficiency is $approx 1$, the conformal classifier behaves (essentially) as a deterministic classifier, by returning a single class for each instance.
 An inefficiency close to unity is not desirable: smaller sets can hide our actual uncertainty #cite(<Sadinle2018>).
 Because the conformal models wraps the BRT model, we can further divide the "unsure" predictions as a function of whether they would be within the range as predicted by the BRT (*i.e.* $C = "rephrase"$), which we call "unsure presences"; the other unsure predictions are referred to as "unsure absences".

+#figure(
+  image("figures/uncertainty.png", width: 100%),
+  caption: [Overview of the occurrence data (green circles) and the pseudo-absences (grey points) for the states of, clockwise from the bottom, California, Oregon, Washington, Idaho, and Nevada.
+The underlying predictor data are at a resolution of 2.5 minutes of arc, and represented in the World Geodetic System 1984 CRS (EPSG 4326).],
+  placement: auto
+) <uncertainty>

 == Understanding the effect of the coverage level